wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a id="t-1-i-17"></a>17.&emsp;Miracles transcend the body. ^2^They are sudden shifts into invisibility, away from the bodily level. ^3^That is why they heal.
+<a name="t-1-i-17"></a>17.&emsp;Miracles transcend the body. ^2^They are sudden shifts into invisibility, away from the bodily level. ^3^That is why they heal.

 ::::tabs
 ::: tab Expanded
-Miracles transcend the body. ^2^They [miracles] are sudden shifts into invisibility, away from the bodily level. ^3^That is why they [miracles] heal.
+17.&emsp;Miracles transcend the body. ^2^They [miracles] are sudden shifts into invisibility, away from the bodily level. ^3^That is why they [miracles] heal.
 :::
 ::: tab Substituted
-Miracles transcend the body. ^2^Miracles are sudden shifts into invisibility, away from the bodily level. ^3^That is why miracles heal.
+17.&emsp;Miracles transcend the body. ^2^Miracles are sudden shifts into invisibility, away from the bodily level. ^3^That is why miracles heal.
 :::
 ::: tab Simplified
 Miracles transcend the body.
 Miracles shift to the invisible.